What is a VR Head Mounted Display?

 Tethered: These HMDs have no on-board computing power and the headset is physically connected to a computer by cables, such as HDMI and/or USB.

-Hybrid: These HMDs does a bit of both, having its own onboard hardware, but also allowing input from external devices.
+Hybrid: These HMDs do a bit of both, having their own onboard hardware, but also allowing input from external devices.

 A VR headset will also need to interface with controllers or other companion devices that will allow the user to control the program within the space.
 These can be as simple as a standard game controller, to specialised pieces of kit such as motion tracking rigs, feedback suits, and more.